Princess Akiko of Mikasa: Education

-Princess Akiko graduated from Gakushuin University in Tokyo with a bachelor's degree in History.
-While she was at Gakushuin, she spent the 2001–2002 academic year studying abroad at Merton College, Oxford to major in Japanese art history.
+Princess Akiko graduated from Gakushuin University in Tokyo with a BA degree in History.
+During her studies, she spent the 2001–2002 academic year abroad at Merton College, Oxford, where she studied Japanese art history with Steven Gunn, a professor of Early Modern History, who served as her academic tutor.

 In 2004, she returned to the University of Oxford as a doctoral student at the Faculty of Oriental Studies.
-Her research topic was William Anderson Collection at the British Museum – Western Interest in Japanese Art in the Nineteenth Century.
+Her research focused on the William Anderson Collection at the British Museum and Western interest in Japanese art in the nineteenth century.
 William Anderson (1842–1900) was an English surgeon who taught anatomy and surgery in Japan and became an important scholar and collector of Japanese art.
+She was affiliated with Merton College, Oxford from October 2004 until she completed her final examination in January 2010.
+Her doctoral thesis, titled Collecting and displaying 'Japan' in Victorian Britain: the case of the British Museum, was supervised by Dame Jessica Rawson (English art historian and Merton’s first female Warden between 1994–2010) and Timothy Clark (Head of the Japanese Section at the British Museum).
+In 2011, she was awarded a DPhil degree in Japanese art history from Oxford, thereby becoming the second member of the Japanese imperial household to achieve a doctorate (Fumihito, Prince Akishino, was the first who earned a PhD degree in Ornithology from the Graduate University for Advanced Studies in October 1996).

 In December 2006, Princess Akiko assisted the University of Tokyo in opening a special exhibition on the 19th-century art movement known as Japonism.
 In July 2007, she participated in a symposium at Ochanomizu University on the art collection of William Anderson.
 From January to May 2008, she was at the Clark Center for Japanese Art and Culture in Hanford, California doing research for her thesis.

-Akiko became a doctoral student at Merton College in the United Kingdom from October 2004 till January 2010 when she passed her final examination.
-In 2011, she was awarded a D.Phil. degree from the University of Oxford, thereby becoming the second member of the Japanese imperial household to achieve a doctorate (Fumihito, Prince Akishino, was the first who earned a PhD degree in Ornithology from the Graduate University for Advanced Studies in October 1996).